Huegoxaga/notes/algorithm/README.md

 #### Heap

 - It can be used to improve the performance of a priority queue.
-- It is a binary that stores a key and a value in all of its nodes.
+- It is a binary tree that stores a key and a value in all of its nodes.
 - It also need to satisfy the following requirement.
-  - The child node key is always greater or equal to its parent node key.
+  - In a max-heap, the child node key is always greater or equal to its parent node key.
+  - In a min-heap, the child node key is always smaller or equal to its parent node key.
   - Except the nodes with the highest depth of the tree, all nodes have two children(full).
 This guarantee the tree has minimal height.

 ### Maps